Gambling Addiction Recovery

 What are the best ways to recover from a gambling addiction?

-The best ways to recover from gambling addiction depend on age, background, substance abuse, and co-occurring mental health disorders.
-Each addict is unique, and their journey to recovery will be just as unique.
+The best ways to recover from gambling addiction depend on age, background, substance abuse issues, and co-occurring mental health disorders.
+Each addict is unique, and their journey to recovery will be equally unique.
+That said, counseling is the most common and effective treatment for gambling addiction.
+Since compulsive gambling is a behavioral addiction, behavioral therapies can help reset a person’s thought patterns and habits.

 Can your brain recover from problem gambling?

 Yes, with the proper treatment and support, your brain can recover from gambling addiction.
+Gambling addiction often develops when the brain becomes reliant on the dopamine release triggered by gambling.
+Fortunately, this dependency can be addressed through treatment.

 How is gambling addiction treated?